Spinning mixtures: nonreciprocity transfers chirality across scales in scalar densities

 \section{Abstract}

-We present a minimal model for mixtures of chiral active particles, formulated solely in terms of the number densities of the species.
-Nonreciprocity and chirality enter the chemical potential at vanishing order in spatial gradients, taking the form of local and non-local contributions.
-Chirality manifests as the curl of the nonreciprocal current, while the latter is simultaneously strongly modified by former.
-Their interplay generates distinctive dynamical states, including phase separation with edge currents and a spatiotemporally disordered phase with both chiral and nonreciprocal signatures.
+A mixture of spinning particles of two different types represents a system where both nonreciprocity and chirality determine the emergent dynamics.
+In this work we present a minimal model for a two-species mixture of chiral active particles, formulated solely in terms of the number densities of the species.
+Both nonreciprocity and chirality enter the bulk part of the chemical potential, taking the form of local and non-local contributions, respectively.
+The chiral term manifests as the curl of the nonreciprocal current, which is non-zero when chasing interactions produces a local phase shift between the number densities.
+Chiral domains are localised and, as a result of number conservation, they have either positive or negative sign.
+The chiral domains pull in or push out particles depending on their sign and strongly modify the nonreciprocal dynamics.
+Their interplay generates distinctive dynamical states, including phase separation with edge currents and a spatio-temporally disordered phase with both chiral and nonreciprocal signatures.